ncatlab/nlab-content/pages/16762.md

 which is an [[isomorphism]] away from the singular locus.

-Typical resolution of singularities is by "blow-up" of the singularity where the singular point is replaced by an  [[n-sphere]], then called the "exceptional divisor" of the blow-up.
+Typical resolution of singularities is by "blow-up" of the singularity where the singular point is replaced by an  [[n-sphere]], then called the "exceptional [[divisor (algebraic geometry)|divisor]]" of the blow-up.

 (quick review of the basic details includes [Berghoff 14, section 4.1](#Berghoff14))